paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-019-congressional-award-program.md

 1988—Pub.
 L. 100–674 amended section generally.
 Prior to amendment, section read as follows: “The Board shall terminate on November 16, 1988.
 Upon termination of the Board, the Board shall take such actions as may be required to provide for the dissolution of any corporation established by the Board under [section 806(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section806/g&num=0&edition=prelim).
 The Board shall set forth, in its bylaws, the procedures for dissolution to be followed by the Board.”

 1985—Pub.
 L. 99–161 substituted “on November 16, 1988” for “six years after November 16, 1979”.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–66, § 2(b), Dec.
+26, 2025, 139 Stat.
+1992, provided that: “The amendment made by subsection (a) [amending this section] shall take effect as if enacted on October 1, 2023.”

 #### Effective Date of 2018 Amendment
 Pub.
 L. 115–268, § 2(b), Oct.
 11, 2018, 132 Stat.
 3762, provided that: “The amendment made by subsection (a) [amending this section] shall take effect on October 1, 2018.”